 Why do we, as a micro-confectioner, participate in farmers markets?
 First and foremost, La Petite Occasion is a farmers market product.
 The ingredients that go into our caramels and toffees are found in farmers markets in the Hudson Valley.
-Our butter comes from Kriemhild Dairy.
-Our heavy cream is from Hudson Valley Fresh.
-The whey we use as a stabilizer comes from Sohha Yogurt.
+Our butter comes from Kriemhild Dairy in Hamilton.
+Our heavy cream is from Hudson Valley Fresh, a co-op in Poughkeepsie.
 Farmers markets are a natural fit for us, but they are rewarding to small businesses like ours for many reasons:

 - Farmers markets are incubators for ideas.
 Ask the people selling at a market how they started doing what they do and they all have the same answer—they used to do something else entirely.
 Chances are, it was something corporate.
 We can tell you about the couple in finance who sell our favorite salad dressing (MOMO's) .
 Then there's the photographer whose charcuterie (Larchmont) is second to none.
 And we can't forget about the ex-Wall Street broker who now sells the most amazing pickles you'll ever eat.
 These people all had an idea.
 And the way to test that idea was to float it out to the farmers market crowd.
 For most of these people, succeeding at the market is not the goal; rather, it's proof of concept.